mavryk-network/mavryk-protocol/docs/alpha/blocks_ops.rst

   and only if all the commitments published by the implicit account have been cemented.
 - The ``Smart_rollup_refute`` operation is used to start or pursue a dispute.
-A dispute is resolved on the Tezos blockchain through a so-called refutation game, where two players seek to prove the correctness of their respective commitment.
+A dispute is resolved on the Mavryk blockchain through a so-called refutation game, where two players seek to prove the correctness of their respective commitment.
 The game consists in a dissection phase, where the two players narrow down their